 Designing Effective Community Responses to Radicalization to Violence (DECRRV) is a 6-week facilitator-led online course that provides an interactive, hands-on opportunity to apply design thinking methodologies to the development of community-based Countering Violent Extremism (CVE) efforts.
 It provides community focused, rigorously researched and academically-informed instruction on CVE.

-DECRRV was developed by the National Consortium for the Study of Terrorism and responses to Terrorism (START), a research center housed at the University of Maryland within the College of Behavioral and Social Sciences (BSOS).
-The development and delivery of this course is funded by the Department of Homeland Security, Federal Emergency Managment Agency's National Training and Education Division.
+DECRRV was developed by the National Consortium for the Study of Terrorism and responses to Terrorism (START), a Department of Homeland Security Emeritus Center of Excellence and research center housed at the University of Maryland within the College of Behavioral and Social Sciences (BSOS).
+The development and delivery of this course is funded by the Department of Homeland Security, Federal Emergency Management Agency's National Training and Education Division.
 (Course Number: MGT-463-W)

 Learners who complete this course will have the ability to: